QUIDS: Query Intent Description for Exploratory Search via Dual Space Modeling: Methods

 \subsection{Pipeline Framework}

-We define the contrastive generation task as follows.
-Given a dataset $\mathcal{D} = \{(q, \mathcal{R}, \mathcal{I}, y)_j\}$ with $L$ samples, where $j \in \{0, 1, ..., L\}$: $q$ is a query, $\mathcal{R} = \{r_1, r_2, ..., r_{|\mathcal{R}|}\}$ is a collection of relevant documents for the query, $\mathcal{I} = \{i_1, i_2, ..., i_{|\mathcal{I}|}\}$ is a collection of irrelevant documents and $y$ is the ground truth query intent (i.e. the expected output).
-The goal is to learn the distinctions between relevant and irrelevant inputs based on a query while generating an intent description that exclusively highlights the relevant aspects related to the query.
-To achieve this, our training pipeline consists of 2 steps: (1) \textit{Intent-Driven Negative Augmentation (IDNA)}: mining hard negative documents as irrelevant documents from the entire dataset $D$ based on the query, its relevant document collections, and the ground truth intent, i.e.,
+We define the contrastive intent generation task as follows.
+Given a dataset $\mathcal{D} = \{(q, \mathcal{R}, \mathcal{I}, y)_j\}$ with $L$ samples, where $j \in \{0, 1, ..., L\}$: $q$ is a query, $\mathcal{R} = \{r_1, r_2, ..., r_{|\mathcal{R}|}\}$ is a collection of relevant documents for the query, $\mathcal{I} = \{i_1, i_2, ..., i_{|\mathcal{I}|}\}$ is a collection of irrelevant documents and $y$ is the human-annotated ground truth query intent.
+The modeling goal is to learn the distinctions between relevant and irrelevant inputs based on a query, while generating a system-inferred intent description that exclusively highlights the relevant aspects related to the query.
+To achieve this, our training pipeline consists of 2 steps: (1) \textit{Intent-Driven Negative Augmentation (IDNA)} and (2) \textit{Dual Space Modeling (DualSM)}.

-where $\mathcal{I}' = \{i'_1, i'_2, ..., i'_h\}$ with $h$ the expected number of irrelevant documents.
-(2) \textit{Dual Space Modeling (DSM)}: contrastively generating a descriptive intent for the query by modeling query-aware relevant and irrelevant intent spaces, i.e.,